-1.4 Plans for Program Area in 2023
+1.4 Plans for Program Area in 2024

 The basin prioritization and infrastructure study projects will continue.
-Based on the initial outputs of the WQET calculator described above, the city will determine how to proceed in each of the priority watershed identified in the SMAP process.
-This information will help the City plan for the next round of improvements, known as Stormwater Management Actions (SMAs) for implementation from 2023-2028.
+Based on the outputs of the WQET calculator described above, the city will continue to evaluate each of the priority watersheds identified in the SMAP process.
+This information will help the City plan for the next round of improvements, known as Stormwater Management Actions (SMAs) for implementation from 2024-2029.